 Hike Around Lake Louise

+If you want to go for a hike while visiting Lake Louise (and I highly suggest you do), numerous hikes range in difficulty, leaving right from Lake Louise.
 The most popular and easiest hike is to the Lake Agnes Tea House.
-This is an easy hike that can be done in under two hours and is an iconic thing to do in Banff.
-However, be warned, its ease makes it a busy one!
+This is an easy hike that can be done in under two hours and is iconic in Banff.
+However, be warned, its ease and beauty make it a busy one!
 To escape the crowds (and get better views), keep climbing to the Big or Little Beehive.

 Dinner and Stay at Fairmont Chateau Lake Louise

 After your day enjoying Moraine Lake and Lake Louise, you can now relax and have dinner at the Chateau and enjoy a night in the Fairmont.
-Ensure to take advantage of the location and catch the stars at night around the Lake without the daytime crowds!
+Ensure you take advantage of the location and catch the stars at night around the lake without the daytime crowds!
+Keep in mind that reservations are highly recommended for any Lake Louise restaurant at the Chateau.

 - Drive the Icefields Parkway